The administration of local elections is a shared responsibility between local governments and Elections BC.

 Elections BC administers campaign financing and election advertising rules for general local elections, by-elections and assent voting events in B.C. under the Local Elections Campaign Financing Act.
 Elections BC also provides education materials and guidance on the application of those rules.

-The B.C. government is responsible for maintaining and changing the core local elections legislative framework including the Local Government Act and the Local Election Campaign Financing Act.
-It also and provides education, capacity building, targeted oversight and problem-solving support for local elections.
+The B.C. government is responsible for maintaining and changing the core local elections legislative framework including the Local Government Act, Vancouver Charter and the Local Election Campaign Financing Act.
+It also provides education, capacity building, targeted oversight and problem-solving support for participants in local elections.

-Each municipal council and regional district board appoints a local Chief Election Officer to ensure the local election is run in accordance with the Local Government Act, Vancouver Charter (in the City of Vancouver), Community Charter, School Act, Offence Act and the local government’s election bylaw.
+Each municipal council and regional district board appoints a Chief Election Officer to ensure general local elections and by-elections are run in accordance with the Local Government Act, Vancouver Charter (in the City of Vancouver), Community Charter, School Act, Offence Act and the local government’s election bylaw.

-The local Chief Election Officer is also responsible for training any deputy chief election officers, presiding election officials and any additional election officials needed to conduct the general local election.
+The Chief Election Officer is also responsible for training any deputy chief election officers, presiding election officials and any additional election officials needed to conduct the general local election or by-election.

-The local Chief Election Officer may also work with Elections BC to monitor compliance with election advertising rules, and may assist Elections BC to address incidents of non-compliance.
+The Chief Election Officer may also work with Elections BC to monitor compliance with campaign financing and election advertising rules, and may assist Elections BC to address incidents of non-compliance.